-- Chewing gum (lubaan) is disliked as it makes one thirsty as well as if mixed with saliva and swallowed, nullifies the fast.
+- Chewing gum (luban) is disliked as it makes one thirsty as well as if mixed with saliva and swallowed, nullifies the fast.

 - Touching or kissing one’s spouse on the mouth, or anywhere else, is best not to do (Khilaaf al Oula), even if one feels certain there is no chance of ejaculation.
 If one feels desire when kissing or touching – then it is disliked (makrouh).
 As for one who fears they might ejaculate from touching or kissing, even if an old person – then it is haram.
 This all applies to obligatory fasts, and not voluntary, where there is no prohibition, though disliked.

 It is disliked to use the toothstick (siwak) after Dhur and up until sunset (i.e. should not be used for the Dhur prayer or Asr prayer).
-Imam al Nawawi held that it is disliked only after the Asr prayer (therefore permissible in all prayers).
+Imam al Nawawi held that it permissible at all times during the fasting hours.